 The Monitoring Council has established an organizational structure based on theme-specific workgroups operating within common policies and guidelines established by the Monitoring Council.
 The Monitoring Council will either pose the core assessment questions itself or review and sign off on questions developed by the workgroup.
-This is a critical initial step because the assessment questions structure the remaining features of the web portal, such as maps, assessment products, and links to other web-based resources.
-The assessment questions also structure the monitoring designs, methods coordination, and data management procedures that produce the raw material for the assessment products.
-The Monitoring Council has established a basic template for the core assessment questions, modeled after those in the three prototype portals, that focuses on map-based depiction of status and trends at a range of spatial scales, and on the success of efforts to correct or improve problems (Appendix 4, Guidelines for Workgroups and the Development of My Water Quality Theme-Based Internet Portals).
+This is a critical initial step because the assessment questions structure the remaining features of the web portal, such as both the visible ones such as maps, assessment products, and links to other web-based resources.
+The assessment questions also structure the monitoring designs, , as well as the invisible ones such as maps, and data management procedures that produce the raw material for the assessment products.
+The Monitoring Council has established a basic template for the core assessment questions, modeled after those in the four-three prototype portals, that focuses on map-based depiction of status and trends at a range of spatial scales, and on the success of efforts to correct or improve problems (Appendix 34, Guidelines for Workgroups and the Development of My Water Quality Theme-Based Internet Portals).